andviro/noodle/README.md

   Logger, Recovery etc., all context-aware.
 * Includes adapter collection that allow integration of third-party middlewares without breaking of context and error propagation
+* See also [wok](https://github.com/andviro/wok), a web application router based on [httprouter](https://github.com/julienschmidt/httprouter) that has route groups and supports noodle middleware.

 ## Middleware and handlers